nradulovic/nk-event-driven-system/README.md

 Lets say that we have a firmware application called `application_1` with the following structure:
 1. The firmware application is located in `firmware/application_1` folder.
-2. In this application Neon Kit EDS component is used and is located in `firmware/application_1/lib/neon-kit/eds` folder.
+2. In this application Neon Kit EDS module is used and is located in `firmware/application_1/lib/neon-kit/eds` folder.
 3. The portable definition header `eds_port_definition.h` is located in `firmware/application_1/eds_port/`.

 With this setup we would need the following additional include paths: